twse/bobsgame-fonts/Pixel Sans.md

 * Daisenryaku
 * DiGi Charat: DigiCommunication
 * Dokodemo Taikyoku Yakuman Advance
-* Domokun no Fushigi Terebi
+* Domo-Kun no Fushigi Telebi
 * Flame of Recca
 * Gadget Racers
 * Gakkō o Tsukurō!!
 Advance
 * Gensou Suikoden Card Stories
 * GetBackers: Jigoku no Sukaramushu
-* Goemon New Age Shutsudou!
+* Goemon New Age Shutsudō!
 * Groove Adventure RAVE
 * Gunstar Super Heroes – The font is used in the game dialogue.
 * Hamster Story 2
 * Harvest Moon: Friends of Mineral Town – In the European version, the font starts at 4FAA12 in 16×22 and 4F9128 in 8×12.
 In the German version, the font starts at 71DDDC and special characters starts at 119BA0 at 8×12.
 In the USA version, the font starts at 4F90D4 in 8×12.
+Not used in Story of Seasons: Friends of Mineral Town.
 * Harvest Moon: More Friends of Mineral Town – In the USA version, the font starts at 9AC902 in 16×12 and 9AB014 in 8×12.
 * High School Examination Advance Series English Construction
 * I am an Air Traffic Controller
 * Jurassic Park: The DNA Factor – In the European version, the font starts in address 70308A in 8×14.
 * Lufia: The Runes of Lore – Some glyphs are modified.
 The font starts at 71E2EC in 16×13.
 The USA version replaces the first portion of Hiragana letters with other characters used in the game's intro sequence.
 * Mech Platoon – In the European version, the font starts in address EB900 in 16×12.
 The font is encoded in the European version according to code page 1252 (Windows Latin-1).
-Kanji characters are omitted.
+Kanji syllables are omitted.
 * Meine Liebe
 * Mobile Professional Baseball
 * Monster Guardians